AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> The harder the conflict, the greater the triumph.  — George Washington
+> The fastest way to change is to laugh at your own folly. — Spencer Johnson
 <!--END_SECTION:quote-->